brorb/710-wiki/Content/Contribute/Livestream Clues.md

 ![[Channel 14 Demo Channel-min.png|500]]

-The phone number to [[Channel 14]] is censored as shown in the picture above,
+The phone number to [[Channel 14]] is censored as shown in the picture above, however there could be some clues to reveal it and possibly gain some piece of lore about [[Channel 14]].

 ---
 ## [[STATION_8 TERMINAL 8]]